Skip to content Accessibility info

 Always compare annual costs before switching carriers.

-Quick math: Whenever you see a premium amount in this article, we show both the annual cost and the 6-month equivalent.
+Quick Rule: Whenever you see a premium amount in this article, we show both the annual cost and the 6-month equivalent.
 If you only see one number, it is the annual (12-month) figure.
 Divide by two for the 6-month version.

 In our 2026 data, about 60% of policies are 6-month terms and 40% are 12-month terms.
 The split is almost entirely driven by the carrier, not the driver.